-The move has made Hurley Medical Center one of the first hospitals to elevate to the next level of productivity, collaboration, efficiency and success through G Suite."
+“The move has made Hurley Medical Center one of the first hospitals to elevate to the next level of productivity, collaboration, efficiency and success through Google Workspace.”

 Workplace cloud collaboration has become more than a buzzword at Hurley Medical Center.
 It’s a way of life after the center’s employees, both administrative and clinical, needed a change in how they worked and communicated.
 The system they were using just didn’t give them what they needed.

 Leaders in both areas agreed they wanted to leave the Flint, Michigan-based hospital’s legacy, on-premise Microsoft Office environment behind.
 Why?
 They wanted to boost productivity, collaboration and efficiency across the organization.
 And they wanted to go paperless to stay in step with today’s Electronic Medical Record (EMR) adoption model.

 “Our technical and security teams sought a better solution to our Microsoft platform for many reasons,” Bryson explained.
-“It was time consuming to manage and keep updated and secure.
+“It was time-consuming to manage and keep updated and secure.
 And it hindered, rather than helped, organization-wide productivity.”

-During the process, the Onix team looked at end-user activity to determine how teams functioned within the existing Microsoft platform and examined the technology barriers they encountered both in the office and when working remotely.The team also walked Hurley’s executives through the distinct benefits of Going Google over Microsoft.
+During the process, the Onix team looked at end-user activity to determine how teams were functioning within the existing Microsoft platform, and examined the technology barriers they encountered both in the office and when working remotely.
+This included everything from scheduling — to data sharing — to collaboration and communication.

 “We said, ‘Show us how you work today, and we’ll show you how we can re-engineer those business processes and workflows using Google productivity tools to make your life that much easier and give you the flexibility, productivity and mobility that you’re looking for,’” said Onix Account Manager, George Shihadeh.
 “That really struck a chord and generated some great feedback during the sessions.”

-Hurley choose to implement G Suite for 3,700 users organization-wide.
-Hurley, Onix and Google solidified the partnership in late 2017 and launched the project in January 2018.
-Onix and Hurley worked together to deploy G Suite in less than four months, bringing all sides of the business, the IT and medical teams together through technology.
+Hurley chose to implement Google Workspace for 3,700 users organization-wide.
+Hurley, Onix and Google solidified the partnership in late 2017, launching the project in January 2018.
+Onix and Hurley worked together to deploy Google Workspace in less than four months, bringing all sides of the business, the IT and medical teams together through technology.